vikash-sharma-0058WT744/AssetManagement/GITHUB_ACTIONS_SETUP.md

 3. Click on the latest "WebMethods.io Asset Puller" workflow run
 4. View the logs to see what assets were pulled
 5. Check the commit history to see the changes made to your repository

+### 6. Accessing the Pulled Assets

+The assets pulled from webMethods.io Integration will be stored in your GitHub repository:

+1. Go to your GitHub repository's main page
+2. Navigate to the `assets` directory
+3. This directory contains:
+   - `workflows/`: ZIP files of each workflow
+   - `flows/flow_list.json`: Information about flows
+   - `listeners/listener_list.json`: Information about listeners
+   - `messaging/messaging_list.json`: Information about messaging

+You can:
+- Browse these files directly on GitHub
+- Clone the repository to view them locally
+- Download individual files as needed

+### 7. Troubleshooting

+If you don't see the assets in your repository after the workflow runs:

+1. Check the workflow run logs for any errors
+2. Verify that the workflow completed successfully
+3. Check if the commit was made by looking at the repository's commit history
+4. Make sure you have the necessary permissions to view the repository
+5. Try refreshing your browser or clearing your cache
+6. If using the GitHub mobile app, try viewing the repository in a web browser instead

 ## Troubleshooting